Solo Shows

 51 1/8 x 11 3/4 x 11 3/4 inches (129.9 x 29.8 x 29.8 cm)

-Tse works with found textures and things from the natural world, as well as fabricated objects, plinths and vitrines, printed photographic imagery, sound, bodily movement and performance, and sculpture-including neon, all mixed in some way.
+Tse works with found textures from the natural world, as well as fabricated objects, plinths and vitrines, printed photographic imagery, sound, bodily movement and performance, and sculpture- often in combination.
 About her subject matter she is willing to use the term “spiritual.”
 In Cohen’s vocabulary, her works might be thought of as spiritual reports.
-They don’t overwhelm as events so much as they infiltrate body and mind.
-She reconstructs situations in life that she has come across, often choosing naturally occurring phenomena that she frames within cultural, historical, mythical, philosophical, or literary narratives or feelings she associates with them.
-This often involves about finding a form in which to set certain existential preoccupations or notations from the classical world.
+They don’t overwhelm as events so much as they allow access to a continually examined life.
+She often selects naturally occurring phenomena that she frames within cultural, historical, mythical, philosophical, or literary narratives.
+This involves finding a form in which to set existential preoccupations amidst everyday experience or reflections on the classical world.

-A good example is the photograph of the Aegean Sea, taken after an arduous hike, from the tip of the Peloponnese, the southernmost point in continental Europe.
-Entitled The End of the World, it looks out at the waters at the entrance to the mythical Gates of Hades, the ancient Greek underworld.
+A good example here is a photograph of the Aegean Sea, taken after an arduous hike, from the tip of the Peloponnese, the southernmost point in continental Europe.
+The End of the World, a recurrent title, looks out at the waters and away from the entrance to the mythical Gates of Hades, the ancient Greek underworld.
 The dark waves that take up more than three-quarters of the frame recede towards a vague whitish horizon.
 The image is about the size of one of Caspar David Friedrich’s larger paintings and alludes to his work as well.
-The sea here, though seen from the mouth of death, is like death, too: deep, opaque, general.
-Tse steps aside and the soul departs for unknown shores.
+The sea here, though seen from the mouth of death, is also like death: deep, opaque, general.
+Tse steps aside and the soul (or simply the viewer) departs into reality for unknown shores and consequently away from myth.

 Su-Mei Tse, The End of the World, 2025, color photograph on Dibond, text on paper